awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**Filter by Name**
+**List all Maintenance Windows having names that start with a certain prefix**
-In this example, the command returns all Maintenance Windows with a name starting with 'My'\.
+Run the following command:

 ```
 aws ssm describe-maintenance-windows --filters "Key=Name,Values=My"
 ```

-The system returns information like the following\.
+The system returns information like the following:

 ```
 {